wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 .. warning:: When using a Snom switchboard you should not use the first function key.

+.. note:: The snom switchboard has a timer before answering the phone.
+The default value is 0.5 second.
+This value can be modified using the SNOM_SB_ANSWER_DELAY environment variable.
+This variable can be modified by adding the following line to /etc/default/xivo:

+  *export SNOM_SB_ANSWER_DELAY=0.25*

 Create an Agent for the Operator
 --------------------------------